brightway-lca/bw_timex/docs/index.md

 - **Variable** and/or **evolving** supply chains & technologies (e.g., increasing shares of renewable electricity in the future)
 - **Timing of emissions** (by applying dynamic characterization functions)

 You can define temporal distributions for process and emission exchanges, which are then *automatically* propagated through the supply chain and mapped to corresponding time-explicit databases.
 The resulting time-explicit LCI reflects the current technology status within the production system at the actual time of each process.
-Also, `timex_lca` keeps track of the timing of emissions which means that you can apply dynamic characterization functions.
+Also, `timex_lca` keeps track of the timing of emissions, which means that you can apply dynamic characterization functions.

 ## Use cases:
 `timex_lca` is ideal for cases with: